michaelfung/docker-stableperl/README.md

 ## stableperl

 Compile the stableperl tarball here.
-To provide bare stableperl without addidtional modules.
+To provide bare stableperl without additional modules.

-## runtime-builder
+## rt-builder

 Create a builder environment to build required perl modules and other stuff.
 Don't care the image size.

-## runtime
+## stableperl-rt

-Copy the built modules and related stuff from **runtime-builder**
+Copy the built modules and related stuff from **rt-builder**

 ## Config